foundriesio/docs/source/porting-guide/pg.rst

 Introduction
 ------------

-This section provides guidelines and suggestions on how to add support for a machine not already supported by FoundriesFactory.
+This section provides guidelines and suggestions on how to add support for a machine not already supported by the FoundriesFactory™ Platform.
 The list of currently supported machines can be found under :ref:`ref-linux-supported`.

 Needing to port a board could be due to: